 BANNED!
 Combat Veteran Unable to Own Guns

-An Iraq war veteran who tried to purchase a rifle recently in New Jersey discovered that he cannot legally own a firearm.
+An Iraq war veteran who tried to purchase a rifle recently in New Jersey, discovered that he "cannot" legally own a firearm.
 61-year-old, Victor Welshans, was surprised to learn that he's in the National Instant Criminal Background Check (NICS) system.
 Why was he so surprised?
 Well, Welshans has never been convicted of a crime.
 His problems illustrate many of the complaints that gun owners have had for years about the broken NICS.
 It proves that some of the latest efforts in Congress to "fix" the system will only break it some more.

 New Jersey Man Fails Background Check

 According to PennLive, Welshans served in the Army back in the 1970s and has remained in the Reserves since then.
 His unit was called up and deployed to Iraq in 2003.
 In 2004, he received a commendation medal for his service.
-Recently, Welshans wanted to purchase a rifle.
+Recently, Welshans went in to purchase a rifle.
 His reason?
 To plink the groundhogs that have been tearing up his garden.
 However, he failed the background check.